phalcon/documentation/docs/namespaces.md

 );
 ```

-You can also specify the namespace when defining your routes, using the [Router][routing] component:
+You can also specify the namespace when defining your routes, using the [Router](routing.md) component:

 ```php
 <?php